 Full Description

-The Transformative Nature of Food will be of value to academics and postgraduate students in food design, cultural studies, and environmental sustainability programs, as well as professionals in cultural and non-profit sectors.
-Government agencies focused on migration, tourism, agriculture, and local development will also find this research valuable for policy and program development.
+The Transformative Nature of Food will be of value to academics and postgraduate students in food design, cultural studies, and environmental sustainability programmes, as well as to professionals in cultural and non-profit sectors.
+Government agencies focused on migration, tourism, agriculture, and local development will also find this research valuable for policy and programme development.

 Contents